 The ads that you’ll be able to publish in the SEPR of Google, are looking exactly like the organic search results, although there is a square that says it is an ad.
 All the results of the search engines usually can be divided into three parts.

-• Title – the title is the first thing a user will look at.
+- Title – the title is the first thing a user will look at.
 It has to be catchy enough but also short enough.
-Not only the users tend not to read longer titles, but also the Search Engines have restriction about the length of the content that will be presented.
+Not only do the users tend not to read longer titles, but also the Search Engines have restrictions about the length of the content that will be presented.
 Titles included.

-• Link – The green text below the title is the link where the user will visit if he (or she) decides to click on this specific result of his (or her) search.
+- Link – The green text below the title is the link that the user will visit if he (or she) decides to click on this specific result of his (or her) search.

 Read: How to Write a Meta Description in 5 Simple Steps